 St. Petersburg journals announce a "decisive defeat" of Schamyl.
-According to them, on the 2nd ult., a large detachment of his forces attacked a Russian column in the gorge of Acho, but was repulsed with considerable loss; whereupon Schamyl, with a part of his troops, resolved to make a diversion at Wladikankas.
-He there found a column under General Mischchanko, who manœuvred to entice him into the place, and then, dividing his force into two columns, attacked him on the right and left, and routed him with loss.
-This engageent took place on the 11th ult.
+According to them, on the 2nd ult., a large detachment of his forces attacked a Russian column in the gorge of Acho, but was repulsed with considerable loss; whereupon Schamyl, with a part of his troops, resolved to make a diversion at Wladikankas. who manœuvred to entice him into the place, and then, dividing his force into two columns, attacked him on the right and left, and routed him with loss.
+This engagement took place on the 11th ult.

 The Czas confirms the report of there having been agrarian disturbances in the interior of Russia.
 Many noble families have quitted their country seats and are gone to the neighbouring towns, where they are safe from the violence of the serfs.
-The emancipation of the peasants makes no progress in Volhynia, Podolia, and the Ukraine-those provinces where the impatience. of the people to get rid of their yoke is the greatest The works on the branch line between the Prussian Eastern and the St. Petersburg-Warsaw railroads are at a standstill.
+The emancipation of seeks not to reign supreme in Italy, but she defends the peasants makes no progress in Volhynia, Podolia, of the people to get rid of their yoke is the greatest of the Governments, and by carefully fostering friendly.
+The works on the branch line between the Prussian relations with them.
+She employs this influence in the Eastern and the St. Petersburg-Warsaw railroads-are-ata standstill.